Science

 Humans benefit from more micro nutrients than are found in their food for the above reasons, which would be true even with the most perfect diet possible.
 Then when adding processed foods, even more micro nutrients are needed.

-That means humans greatly benefit from adding micro nutrients as supplements to their diet.
+That means humans benefit from small amounts of adding micro nutrients as supplements to their diet.
 The effects are particularly noticeable for the elderly, as their metabolism slows down due to a reduced rate of proteins being synthesized.

-Vitamin D, in particular, is often needed in significantly large quantities; and a shortage results in spinal pain equivalent to nerves being pinched.
-I have to take 5,000 units twice a day to prevent that problem.
+Vitamin D is often needed in significantly large quantities; and a shortage results in spinal pain equivalent to nerves being pinched.
+I have to take 5,000 units twice a day to prevent that problem; but that is with old age and youngsters would not need as much.
 Before I figured out the cause of the problem, back pain was so severe that I had to type standing up.
 I thought I was taking vitamin D, but the amount was too small and some brands were not reliable.
 Reliable brands need to be determined through trial-and-error, as the bureaucrats will not enforce laws in that area.
 There are laws against fraud in every area.

-Therefore, optimum nutrition requires taking all vitamins and minerals in small amounts.
+Generally, optimum nutrition means taking vitamins and minerals in small amounts.
 It's not an easy thing to do.
-One problem is that silicon is usually included.
+One problem is that silicon is usually included in the pills.
 Silicon should be avoided, as it mineralizes metals and cations.
 Mineralization means covalent bonds are formed, and they don't easily unform.

 Carbon and silicon are quite similar, except that carbon forms its covalent bonds with other carbon, oxygen, hydrogen, nitrogen and sulfur, while silicon forms its covalent bonds with metals and cations.